Neskuchne, Donetsk Oblast: Russian invasion of Ukraine

 on June 10, it was reported to be liberated by the 7th Battalion Arei of the Ukrainian Volunteer Army of the 129th Territorial Defense Brigade of the Territorial Defense Forces.

 On 13 January 2025, geo-located footages showed that Russian forces had recaptured the village in an offensive to capture the larger town of Velyka Novosilka in the north.

 Demographics

 According to the 2001 Census, the village has a population of 733.
-85.95% of residents were native Ukrainian speakers, 13.78% were native Russian speakers, and the remaining 0.14% were either native Gagauz or Greek speakers.
+85.95% of residents were native Ukrainian speakers, 13.78% were native Russian speakers, and the remaining 0.14% were either native Gagauz or Greek (including Mariupol Greek and Urum) speakers.